-Imetelstat Sodium is an oligonucleotide commercialized by Geron, with a leading Phase III program in Post-Essential Thrombocythemia Myelofibrosis (Post-ET MF).
-According to Globaldata, it is involved in 20 clinical trials, of which 14 were completed, 2 are ongoing, 2 are planned, and 2 were terminated.
+Imetelstat Sodium is an oligonucleotide commercialized by Geron, with a leading Pre-Registration program in Myelodysplastic Syndrome.
+According to Globaldata, it is involved in 21 clinical trials, of which 14 were completed, 4 are ongoing, 1 is planned, and 2 were terminated.
 GlobalData uses proprietary data and analytics to provide a complete picture of Imetelstat Sodium’s valuation in its risk-adjusted NPV model (rNPV).
 Buy the model here.

 Imetelstat Sodium Overview